jevakallio/react-native-chat-tutorial/README.md

 expo login
 ```

-Now lets go back to the project we generated an start it with `npm start`:
+Now let's go back to the project we generated, and start it with `npm start`:
 ```sh
 cd MyChatApp
 npm start